-'The White Princess' On Starz: Is Lizzie Keeping a Paternity Secret in Episode 2
+'The White Princess' Episode 2: Is Lizzie Keeping A Paternity Secret?

 It is actually quite the opposite.
 During The White Princess Episode 1, Lizzie privately laments to her mother that she should be having Richard’s child.
 It is a strange thing for her to say if she thought there was any chance, she might actually be getting her wish.

-Keep in mind, that during The White Princess premiere, Lizzie’s mother Elizabeth Woodville (Essie Davis) urges her daughter to forget, she and Richard III ever had a relationship.
+Keep in mind, that during The White Princess premiere, Lizzie’s mother, Elizabeth Woodville (Essie Davis), urges her daughter to forget she and Richard III ever had a relationship.
 Perhaps, Lizzie has taken her mother’s words so much to heart; she does not even think to question her baby’s paternity.

 Given the timing, it is odd that Henry would so readily accept he is the father of Lizzie’s baby, if he knows there is a chance, he is not.
-Since Henry knows the last time Lizzie, and Richard III, were together, he should certainly suspect there might be something amiss with the paternity of the child, he assumes is his at the end of The White Princess Episode 1.
+Since Henry knows the last time Lizzie, and Richard III were together, he should certainly suspect there might be something amiss with the paternity of the child he assumes is his at the end of The White Princess Episode 1.

 Is there an unintended paternity mystery on The White Princess?

 It is entirely possible The White Princess does not intend for there to be any question, or doubt surrounding the paternity of Lizzie’s baby.
 While the timing is suspicious, no character privately questions Lizzie, nor doubts her child’s paternity.
-A curious omission given everyone seems to know about Lizzie, and Richard III’s intimacy before the Battle of Bosworth.
+A curious omission given that everyone seems to know about Lizzie and Richard III’s intimacy before the Battle of Bosworth.
 At least the key players express they do, during the course of The White Princess Episode 1.

 If The White Princess was going to cast any doubts about Lizzie’s baby, one would think Margaret (Michelle Fairley) would be among the first to point them out in Episode 1.
 However, it is in her best interest to have her son marry Lizzie, so maybe she would stay quiet for the “greater good.”